-- (a) A city department shall immediately forward to the committee a complaint alleging violation of the laws set forth in § 9-31(a) of which the department is notified. - (b) Whenever the committee receives a complaint alleging violation of the laws set forth in § 9-31(a) by city contractor or a licensee or permitee within the city, the committee shall: - (1) assist the complainant with submitting a complaint to the Office of the Attorney General, the Department of Labor, or other appropriate agency; - (2) maintain a record of the complaint for inclusion in the committee's annual report; and, - (3) coordinate with the Office of the Attorney General, the Department of Labor, or other agency to receive notice of final action on the complaint. - (c) Whenever the committee receives notice of final action on a complaint where the city contractor or licensee or permittee admitted guilt or liability, or has been found guilty or liable, in a judicial or administrative proceeding of committing a violation of the laws set forth in § 9-31(a), the committee shall notify the city purchasing agent, the Licensing Commission, the Inspectional Services Department, and the City Council. - (1) For a complaint pertaining to work performed at a property subject to a tax increment financing agreement, the committee shall also notify the Economic Assistance Coordinating Council.
+- (a) A city department shall immediately forward to the committee information regarding an allegation of a violation of the laws set forth in § 9-31(a) of which the department is notified. - (b) Whenever the committee receives information regarding an allegation of a violation of the laws set forth in § 9-31(a) by city contractor or a licensee or permittee within the city, the committee shall: - (1) provide information to the complainant regarding submitting a complaint to the Office of the Attorney General, the Department of Labor, or other appropriate agency; - (2) maintain a record of the complaint for inclusion in the committee's annual report; and, - (3) coordinate with the Office of the Attorney General, the Department of Labor, or other agency to receive notice of final action on the complaint. - (c) Whenever the committee receives notice of final action on a complaint where the city contractor or licensee or permittee admitted guilt or liability, or has been found guilty or liable, in a judicial or administrative proceeding of committing a violation of the laws set forth in § 9-31(a), the committee shall notify the city purchasing agent, the Licensing Commission, the Inspectional Services Department, and the City Council. - (1) For a complaint pertaining to work performed at a property subject to a tax increment financing agreement, the committee shall also notify the Economic Assistance Coordinating Council.